-DEMRP promotes the social and economic regeneration of Black & Minority Ethnic (BME) Individuals and families, it’s aims and objectives are to promote and develop education, employment and training opportunities for BME and hard to reach, disadvantaged low income communities.
+DEMRP is a community led infrastructure organisation which promotes the social and economic regeneration of Black Asian Minority Ethnic (BAME) Individuals and families, it’s aims and objectives are to promote and develop education, employment and training opportunities for BAME and hard to reach, disadvantaged low income communities.

 To meet the needs of socially excluded groups, a strategic clearly focused approach is required that is firmly rooted in equality of opportunity and improved access to services and resources.
 DEMRP exists:

 - To assist targeted groups to meet their needs through research and advocacy enable change and improved access to social and economic regeneration activities.
 Its long-term objective is to further develop and improve the capacity of community groups and voluntary organisations.